DixonRes/DixonRes/README.md

 A high-performance C implementation for computing Dixon resultants and solving polynomial systems over finite fields using FLINT library.

-## ⚠️ Implementation Notes for Version 1.0.0
+## Implementation Notes for Version 1.0.0

+This version (`v1.0.0`) represents the code state at the time of EUROCRYPT 2025 submission.
+Please note that the `main` branch is under active development.

 ### Automatic Algorithm Selection